American School of Classical Studies at Athens

 Website: https://www.ascsa.edu.gr/fellowships-and-grants

-The Gennadius Library offers the M. Alison Frantz Fellowship in Post-Classical Studies, in honor of archaeologist, Byzantinist, and photographer M. Alison Frantz (1903–1995), a scholar of the post-classical Athenian Agora whose photographs of antiquities are widely used in books on Greek culture.
+The Gennadius Library offers the M. Alison Frantz Fellowship in Post-Classical Studies, in honor of archaeologist, Byzantinist, and photographer M. Alison Frantz (1903–1995), a scholar of the post-classical Athenian Agora whose photographs of antiquities appear widely in books on Greek culture.

-Eligibility: : Ph.D. students at a U.S. or Canadian institution, or those who have earned the Ph.D. within the last 5 years from a U.S. or Canadian institution.
+Eligibility: Ph.D. students at a U.S. or Canadian institution, or those who have earned the Ph.D. within the last 5 years from a U.S. or Canadian institution, regardless of citizenship.
 Candidates focused on Late Antique through Modern Greek Studies, including but not limited to the Byzantine, Frankish, Post-Byzantine, and Ottoman periods should demonstrate their need to work in the Gennadius Library.

 Terms: A stipend of $11,500 plus room and board in Loring Hall, and waiver of School fees.
 Meals, Monday through Friday, are provided at Loring Hall for the fellow.
-Fellows are expected to be engaged full-time in the supported research from early September 2023 to late May 2024, and are expected to participate in the academic life of the School.
+Fellows are expected to be engaged full-time in the supported research from early September 2024 to late May 2025, and are expected to participate in the academic life of the School.
+Any concurrent employment requires the permission of the Director of the School.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA acknowledge the support of the ASCSA and be contributed to the Gennadius Library.

-Submit an online application form for the “M. Alison Frantz Fellowship in Post-Classical Studies at the Gennadius Library.”
-An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and three letters of reference to be submitted online.
+Submit an online application.
+An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and two letters of reference to be submitted online.
 Student applicants must submit transcripts.
 Scans of official transcripts are acceptable.

 For more information about the application: https://www.ascsa.edu.gr/fellowships-and-grants/graduate-and-postdoctoral#FrantzFellowship